Keep scrolling and click on each event title for more information.

 Friday BBQ.
 Atlanta’s gay sports bar does in-person as well as to-go food and cocktails.
 Fridays are extra special with a taste-escape to backyard ‘cues @ Woofs, 11:30 a.m. – 10 p.m.

 F*ck It Friday.
-Drop in on a full day and night of specials.
-Andrew opens, then JayR and Eric bring it home with DJ Mr. Richard.
-Anything goes @ Hideaway, 2 p.m. – 3 a.m.
+Drop in on a full day and night of anything goes.
+When the sun goes down, find DJ Mr. Richard on deck @ Hideaway, 2 p.m. – 3 a.m.